 Discover even more great activity ideas to entertain your children and bring your family together during this season.

-As the world continues to lock down to prevent the spread of COVID-19, families are spending an unprecedented amount of time inside the four walls of their homes.
+As we, and many around the world, face further restrictions to prevent the spread of COVID-19, families are spending more time inside the four walls of their homes.
 If you need a hand preventing the kids from bouncing off those very same walls, weâve got you covered!

-Here are nine ideas aimed at not only entertaining your children but bringing your family together as you learn about different culturesâand have a whole lot of fun doing so.
+Here are eleven ideas aimed at not only entertaining your children but bringing your family together as you learn about different culturesâand have a whole lot of fun doing so.